List of Yoruba deities

-The Yoruba are most likely the most well-known West African ethnic group in the world due to their vast population in West Africa and broad dispersion through enslavement in the Americas.
+The Yoruba have a large population in West Africa and broad dispersion through enslavement in the Americas.

 The Republic of Benin and Nigeria contain the highest concentrations of Yoruba people and Yoruba faiths in all of Africa.
-Brazil, Cuba, Haiti, Jamaica, Trinidad, and Tobago are the Americas countries where Yoruba cultural influences are the most noticeable, particularly in popular religions like Vodon, Santéria, Camdomblé, and Macumba.
+Brazil, Cuba, Puerto Rico, Haiti, Trinidad and Tobago are the countries in the Americas where Yoruba cultural influences are the most noticeable, particularly in popular religions like Vodon, Santéria, Camdomblé, and Macumba.
 (In 1989, it was believed that more than 70 million individuals in Africa and the New World participated in Yoruba religion in one way or another.)
-The most prevalent West African religions, both in Africa and the Americas, are likely those of the Yoruba people or those that were influenced by them.
-These West African faiths may also have the most intricate theologies.
+The most prevalent West African religions, both in Africa and the Americas, are often those of the Yoruba people or those that were influenced by them.
+These West African religions also have intricate theologies.
 For instance, the Yoruba are thought to have a pantheon of up to 6,000 deities.

 The following is a list of Yoruba orisha (òrìṣà), or deities.

-Some in Oyo say Ọ̀ṣọ́ọ̀sì is female, Ogun's wife.
+List of orisha

 Supreme being

-The Supreme God has three manifestations: